Nicochess/Nicochess/README.md

 My name is Nicolas, I'm a front-end developer. 👨‍💻
 Completly passionate about tech and how this can change everything around us.
 Be part of innovation is awesome! ✨
+A real fan of Alice in Chains. 🕷🤟

 ## Tech Skills 🧠